 - Cheaper rent compared to Old Town and Vake, similar to Saburtalo.

-- A big supermarket Fresco in the area and many small chain markets.
+- A big supermarket (Fresco) in the area as well as many small chain markets.
 Dezerter Bazaar, the largest traditional style market in Tbilisi with fresh fruits and vegetables and the lowest prices in the city, is also nearby (1 metro station away, or around 20 mins walking).

 - Less green areas and gardens.

 The average price for renting a 2 bedroom apartment in Marjanishvili is around $350-$600.

 Summary: Hilly area with low rise options, but less character than other downtown areas.